songho/songho/README.md

-> #### Don't only practise your art, but force your way into its secrets; art deserves that, for it and knowledge can raise man to the Divine.

-- Ludwig van Beethoven

 ![Skull Image](/skull13.png?raw=true "grid")

-### Hi there 👋
+> ### Don't only practise your art, but force your way into its secrets; art deserves that, for it and knowledge can raise man to the Divine.
+> - Ludwig van Beethoven

 <!--
 **songho/songho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.